Topic: Employee Recognition

 • Send out push notifications to remind teams how they can act on company values and recognize one another when they see the values being exemplified.

-2) Utilize one company-wide platform for recognition.
+2. Utilize one company-wide platform for employee recognition

 Typically, the larger the organization, the more locations and business units or departments they have, and the harder it is to have one consistent recognition strategy or experience.
 Some areas may only give gift cards for recognition, while others might have an annual awards ceremony.
 Others might take their employees out to lunch to show appreciation, or use thank you notes and personal gifts to say “good job.”
 Different departments may use different ways to show their teams appreciation, but ultimately this type of disparate recognition is hard to track, hard to budget for, and creates inconsistent recognition experiences for staff and leaders alike.